reasonml/reasonml.github.io/docs/list-and-array.md

 ### Tips & Tricks

 If you're compiling to JavaScript, know that Reason arrays map straightforwardly to JavaScript arrays, and vice-versa.
 Thus, even though arrays are fix-sized on native, you can still use the `Js.Array` API to resize them.
 This is fine.

+If you need to map through the `Js.Array` and get an index in the callback use `.mapi` instead of `.map` as `.map` does not provide the index.